General Terms and Conditions

 4. Software License and Copyrights

-4.1 In return for payment of the agreed amount, t-matix grants the customer the non-exclusive and non-transferrable right to use the contractual software only to the extent specified in the offer (software license).
+4.1 In return for payment of the agreed amount, t-matix grants the customer the non-exclusive and non-transferrable right to use the contractual software only to the extent specified in the offer and in appropriate use (software license).
 The software license exclusively includes the rights specified in §§ 40d and 40e of the Copyright Act as amended.
 It does not include any rights of the customer to updates, upgrades, improvements or the like.

 4.2 The intellectual property of the software remains with t-matix. t-matix has the exclusive copyright to the software.
 The prohibition on transferring the software license includes the prohibition to pass on the software in whole or in part, against payment or free of charge, or to disclose it to a third party or to make it accessible in any other way.